Homolovi State Park: Exhibits and activities

-Hikers, mountain bikers, and horseback riders could use the 6 mi of unshaded dirt roads in the park along with the trails leading to archaeological sites.
+Hikers, mountain bikers, and horseback riders can use the 6 mi of unshaded dirt roads in the park along with the trails leading to archaeological sites.

 Wildlife

-A bird checklist, available at the visitor center, listed of over 100 species that can be found in the area.
+A bird checklist, available at the visitor center, lists over 100 species that can be found in the area.
 These include notable species such as hawks, golden eagles, killdeer, Gambel's quail, great blue herons, and red-shafted flickers.
 Many mammals can also be seen in the park, such as gray foxes, bobcats, badgers, prairie dogs, desert cottontails, jackrabbits, and porcupines.
 Reptiles found in the area include the Hopi rattlesnake, western king rattlesnake, horned lizards, common collared lizards, bull snakes, and desert spiny lizards.

 Location and visitor information

 The entrance to the park is located on Arizona State Route 87, 1.3 mi north of Exit 257 off of Interstate 40.